adobe-apiplatform/umapi-documentation/_includes/apiRef/throttling.md

 - Maximum calls per a client: **{{ include.client }} requests per a minute**
 - Maximum calls for the application: **{{ include.global }} requests per a minute**

-When the access limit is reached, further calls fail with one of the following HTTP error status responses:
+When the client or global access limit is reached, further calls fail with HTTP error status **429 Too Many Requests**.

-**429 Too Many Requests:** You are being rate limited, delay before retry
-**503 Service Unavailable:** Global limits have been reached, delay before retry

 Because of the global limits, and because the specific limits may change, you cannot simply limit the rate at which you make your own calls.
-You must handle rate-limit errors by retrying the failed calls.
-We recommend a _exponential backoff retry_ technique for handling such errors.
+You **must** handle rate-limit errors by retrying the failed calls.
+We recommend an _exponential backoff retry_ technique for handling such errors.

 ### Handling error responses